 12:15 GEELONG NORTH Girls 12/13 Years Old event (3 kilometres)

 The ages for the events are calculated at 31st December 2022 (i.e. the age they turn this year determines the group they run in.)
-SSV rules state that children must be born in 2012 or 2013 to compete in a 9/10 year old event.
+SSV rules state that children must be born in 2012 or 2013 to compete in a 9/10 years old event.
 The events are in the 9/10, 11 and 12/13 age groups.
-They aren’t “Under …” as they are often called.
+They aren’t “Under …” groupings as they are often called.

 All competitors must have their competition number clearly marked and underlined on the back of the right hand.
-The right hand is because the person reading the number at the recording tent will be on the right hand side of the competitor.
 It is the responsibility of the competitor’s ‘supervisor’ to ensure the child has the number written on his/her hand before reporting to the marshalling area.
 A copy of the competitors’ numbers will be on display in the rotunda.

 Children suffering from asthma, other respiratory problems or may suffer an anaphylactic reaction must carry their medication with them while running and are expected to know how to self-administer their medication i.e. inhalers and EpiPens must be carried by the student while running.

-Students who are unwell or or recovering from an illness or injury should not compete unless they have a medical clearance and their parent/guardian is extremely confident their child can complete the course at a pace that this compatible with their ‘best’ without becoming distressed or reinjuring themselves. having trouble
+Students who are unwell or recovering from an illness or injury should not compete unless they have a medical clearance and their parent/guardian is extremely confident their child can complete the course at a pace that is compatible with their ‘best’ without becoming distressed or reinjuring themselves.

+To ensure the wellbeing of competitors, course marshals will be instructed to withdraw students who obviously appear to be having trouble completing the course.

-Schools are responsible for ensuring the competitors from their school are supervised by a responsible adult at all times.
-No child is to be left unsupervised at any time.
+While at the venue, every student must be supervised by a responsible adult at all times.

 GENERAL INFORMATION

+The SSV rules for Cross Country are:

-For all races except the Multiclass (athletes with a disability) races, competitors are not to have direct contact with parents, coaches, teachers, etc from when they enter the marshalling area until after finishing the race.
+For all races except the Multiclass (athletes with a disability) races, competitors are not to have direct contact with parents, coaches, teachers, etc. from when they enter the marshalling area until after finishing the race.

-The SSV rules for the event are: “Athletes being paced are subject to disqualification.
+“Athletes being paced are subject to disqualification.
 Checkpoint officials have the power to disqualify competitors who deviate from the course to gain an advantage or who are not putting in a reasonable effort (i.e. they are walking) or who are being ‘paced’ by a coach/spectator.”

-The next level of competition, the Western Metropolitan Region event, is a combined Primary and Secondary sector event.
-It will be held on at Brimbank Park Keilor on Thursday 16th June 2022.
+The next level of competition, the Western Metropolitan Region event, will be held at Brimbank Park Keilor on Thursday 16th June 2022.
 The primary sector events are run in the morning session.

 Invitations to compete in the Western Metropolitan Region Championships will be given to the first twelve placegetters in all events.